plume-lib/merging/README.md

 # merge-tools

 This project contains git merge drivers and git merge tools.
-(See the end of this document for definitions of "merge drive" and "merge tool".)
+(See the end of this document for definitions of "merge driver" and "merge tool".)
 The merge drivers first call `git merge-file`, then resolve some conflicts left by git.

 Currently some of the mergers only work on Java files, and some are more general.